biewwl/manager-local-storage/README.md

 1. **Individual**:

-In this case, the second parameter, (the name of the key to save in localStorage) will be mandatory a **string** and the third parameter (the value to save in your key) will be mandatory.
+In this case, the second parameter, (the name of the key to save in localStorage) will be mandatory a **string** or a **number** and the third parameter (the value to save in your key) will be mandatory.

 Example: